morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule 30C:** If a document fails to print, they will keep trying just to make sure it prints. - /user/ZombieLHKWoof

 **Rule 30D**: The true importance of the documents they are trying to print will be inversely proportional to the fit they are throwing. - /user/Adventux

+**Rule 30E**: Users will mash buttons and go through random menus and do random actions until errors go away or the printer is messed up.
+See also *Rule W93*. - /user/ozzie286

 #### Rule 32: If you are a female tech, users will ask to speak to a man. - /user/DRLAR